What We Know About The Cleveland Facebook Homicide Victim, Robert Godwin Sr.

 Another family member could only say, “Feels like my heart is gonna stop.”

 People are expressing their condolences on Facebook to the family of Godwin Sr. Beautiful drawings and paintings depicting the man have popped up all over social media.
 Another thing that has been expressed on social media is extreme anger with Facebook.
 The company allowed the video of the murder to be up on the site for nearly three hours.
 The social media giant is often quick to react when inappropriate music or photos are placed online.
-Yet something as horrific as a murder went unnoticed.
+However, something as horrific as a murder went unnoticed.

 Facebook has acknowledged the situation and released a statement.